Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Conclusion

 \section{Conclusion}

-We present \texttt{Uni-DAD}, a \emph{single-stage} pipeline that unifies distillation and adaptation of DMs.
-It combines a dual-domain distribution-matching objective and a multi-head GAN.
-An optional target teacher can further improve adaptation to structurally distant domains.
-On FSIG benchmarks, it attains higher quality than recent adaptation methods with $25$ steps, while requiring only $\leq4$ sampling steps.
-Further, it outperforms \emph{two-stage} pipelines: \textit{Adapt-then-Distill} and \textit{Distill-then-Adapt} in quality and diversity.
-Our framework additionally provides a solution for adapting distilled models and distilling adapted ones.
-These results highlight a practical avenue for fast and high-quality image generation under scarce data and non-trivial domain shifts.
+We introduced \texttt{Uni-DAD}, a single-stage pipeline that unifies diffusion model distillation and adaptation for fast few-shot image generation.
+By combining a dual-domain DMD objective with a multi-head GAN loss, it preserves transferable source-domain knowledge while improving target-domain realism under scarce data.
+Evaluated across two benchmarks, FSIG and SDP, and using different diffusion backbones, \texttt{Uni-DAD} delivers better or comparable quality to SoTA adaptation methods even with $\leq 4$ sampling steps, often surpassing two-stage pipelines in quality and diversity.
+Overall, our results suggest that distillation and adaptation of DMs need not be treated as separate stages, opening a path toward fast and high-quality image generation under scarce data and non-trivial domain shifts.

-\textbf{Limitations and Future Work:} Incorporating a GAN increases hyperparameter sensitivity and can require care to prevent overfitting.
-Moreover, \texttt{Uni-DAD} exhibits a trade-off between training and sampling cost: while it allows fast generation, it inherits the high computation cost of distillation.
-Future work includes automatic scheduling or learning of the DMD weighting and broader backbone generalization (e.g., SD-XL, video and audio DMs).